CloudVE/cloudbridge/README.rst

 Usage example
 ~~~~~~~~~~~~~

-To `get started`_ with cloudbridge, export your cloud access credentials
+To `get started`_ with CloudBridge, export your cloud access credentials
 (e.g., AWS_ACCESS_KEY and AWS_SECRET_KEY for your AWS credentials) and start
 exploring the API: